silviatofana/portfolio/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Portfolio: setup and mobile version skeleton desktop-version
+# Portfolio: popup-window for both mobile and desktop version

-In this project, I set up my portfolio repository.
-My goal here was to set up and customize my portfolio for mobile and desktop versions.
+In this project, I  implement a popup window that includes the project details on both desktop and mobile.

 ![home_page](https://silviatofana.github.io/portfolio/)